 Anyone who fills out a Camp Daybreak application is eligible to be put on the waiting list.

 Absolutely!
-However, we can only accommodate 30 campers and tend to give priority to those who have yet to have the camp daybreak experience.
+However, we can only accommodate 40 campers and tend to give priority to those who have yet to have the Camp Daybreak experience.
 We do have a waiting list and, in the event of a spot being open, we access applicants from that list.
+Camper Application

 How many campers can attend Camp Daybreak?